 As of January 2017, all junior high students were issued Chromebooks to use as part of their on-campus learning experience.
 Richardson West Arts and Technology Magnet became a 1:1 campus in 2008.
 As part of the magnet program, these students take devices home for 24/7 access.

 Beginning in the fall semester of 2017, all students in grades 9-12 will be issued a Chromebook for 24/7 access to learning activities.
 At the elementary level MST and Hamilton Park Pacesetter Magnet currently have 1:1 student access with iPads that remain on campus overnight.
-Plans to issue elementary devices to all campuses are being formulated and are expected in the future.
+Starting Fall 2018, all elementary students will be issued an iPad to use as part of their on-campus learning experience.

 Why were Chromebooks selected for secondary students?